Monfundme/frontend/README.md

 ## Monfundme on monad

-This is a vercel project, so it follows the full vercel deployment flow.
+This is a Next.js project, so it follows the full Next.js deployment flow.